aleguy02/ReceiptiPy/README.md

 # What is SpotiPy?

 Logging into SpotiPy lets you see my top ten tracks in the past month!
-Inspired by Receiptify, I made SpotiPy to jump deploying a Flask app to a VPS from a Docker container.
+Inspired by Receiptify, I made SpotiPy to jump into deploying a Flask app to a VPS from a Docker container.

 ## Tech Stack